Novel Topological Effects in Dense QCD in a Magnetic Field: Non-invariance of the Measure and Modification of the Effective Action

-To regularize the ill-defined Jacobian (\ref{Jacobian-phi-rep}) we use the standard heat-kernel regularization method \cite{Nakahara,Zyuzin-Burkov}, where the sum in (\ref{Jacobian-phi-rep}) is written with a damping factor that depends on a regulator $M$, which is taken to infinity at the end.
+We now turn to the standard heat-kernel regularization method \cite{Nakahara}, and introduce damping factors for each term in (\ref{Jacobian-phi-rep}) and a regulator $M$ that will be taken to infinity at the end.
+The regularized Jacobian then becomes